 - The upgrade process will not overwrite a newer version of an app or add-on.

 - An app or add-on that was disabled in the prior version will remain disabled after the upgrade.

 - A deprecated app or add-on will be disabled automatically.
 The deprecated app or add-on must be manually removed from the Enterprise Security installation.
 An alert will display in Messages and identify all deprecated items.

 - After the upgrade is complete, configuration changes inherited through the upgrade process may affect or override new settings.
 Use the ES Configuration Health dashboard to review configuration settings that might represent a conflict.
 See ES Configuration Health in the User Manual.

 For a list of add-ons included with this release of Enterprise Security, see Add-ons provided with Enterprise Security in this manual.

 Upgrading distributed add-ons

 A copy of the latest add-ons are included with Splunk Enterprise Security.
-When upgrading ES, all add-ons should be reviewed and deployed to indexers and forwarders as required.
+When upgrading ES, review all add-ons and deploy the updated add-ons to indexers and forwarders as required.
 The Enterprise Security installation process does not automatically upgrade or migrate any configurations deployed to the indexers or forwarders.